 24 Nov Top 4 Warning Signs of a Bad Home Foundation

 Over time, the ground upon which your home is built can become unstable and shift.
 This can weaken your home’s structural integrity and cause its foundations to move too.
-This article will help you to identify the 4 key warning signs of a bad home foundation so that you can strengthen your foundations immediately, as minor issues can lead to serious and more expensive issues if left ignored.
+This article will help you to identify the 4 key warning signs of a bad home foundation, as minor issues can lead to serious and more expensive issues if left ignored.

 One of the first major signs of a bad home foundation is cracks.
 Cracks indicate that the foundation is moving and putting pressure on your home, and is a result of a structure not being able to accommodate the movement to which it is subjected.
 There are two main considerations for cracking, the first is the nature and significance of the cause of movement, the second is the ability of the structure to accommodate movement.

 Cracks can appear in a number of places, most notably, in exterior walls and bricks, interior walls, floors, ceilings, joints, and where these areas meet.
 Cracks can grow and develop over time, so keep an eye of them.
 You should look out for hairline fractures, stair-step cracks in masonry joints, and horizontal and vertical cracks.

 2. Sloping Floors, Walls and Ceilings

 You may be able to see or feel that your floors, walls and ceilings are sloped, perhaps one side looks slightly lower than the other.
 This issue will require serious foundation repairs.
 In period properties, sagging floors is considered usual due to methods of construction, however in modern properties, if a floor sags over time, this indicates that something has gone wrong.